Fishing Yellowstone Hatches—Revisited

 The distribution of insect species and their population levels are never static.
-Both fluctuate naturally, sometimes wildly so, for reasons not always well understood.
-We don’t know for sure what’s causing the changes we see, but one obvious environmental difference between the 1970s (when we started observing area hatches) and now are warmer air temperatures.
+Fluctuations are natural, sometimes wildly so, for reasons not always well understood.
+We don’t know for certain what’s causing the changes we see, but one obvious environmental difference between the 1970s (when we started observing area hatches) and today are warmer air temperatures.
 This is true for both winter and summer.
 Warmer summer air temperatures raise water temperatures, and we suspect increased temperatures have played a major role in the changes we’ve seen.
-The Madison and Henry’s Fork Rivers, two of the finest tailwater fisheries in the world and among the area’s most insect-rich rivers, have each experienced dam-related water flow problems.
-The effects of these aberrant flows on their respective insect communities are unquantified, but appear to us substantial.
+The Madison and Henry’s Fork Rivers, two of the finest tailwater fisheries in the world and among the area’s most insect-rich rivers, have each experienced many years of dam-related water flow problems.
+The effects of these aberrant flows on their respective insect communities are unquantified, but appear substantial.
 There are likely many other significant short and long-term factors affecting insect populations throughout the region.

 Notes on specific emergences:

 Baetis punctiventris: Historically, this was a major emergence on both the Firehole and Madison in the Park, stimulating huge rises of trout.
-We haven’t seen a viable hatch on either river for many years, and would not include it in a book written today.
+We haven’t seen a viable hatch on either river for many years, and would not include were our book written today.
 Substantial population declines on the Henry’s Fork too.

 Pale Morning Dun: Numbers have declined area-wide over the last couple decades, while remaining an important emergence.
 The rivers that seem to have experienced the greatest declines are the Madison below Quake, Yellowstone, and Henry’s Fork.

-Green Drake: For simplicity, we had grouped four species of fly under Green Drake—Drunella grandis, doddsi, coloradensis and Timpanoga hecuba.
+Green Drake: For simplicity, we had grouped four species of fly under Green Drake—Drunella grandis, D. doddsi, D. coloradensis and Timpanoga hecuba.
 The most significant change in the group has taken place on the Yellowstone.
 Here, D. coloradensis (which is actually more closely related to a Flav than the true Green Drake, D. grandis), has gone from a roughly ten day emergence to one now lasting six or so weeks.
 Above the upper falls, it’s by far the most important insect.
-And it should be noted that the spinner falls of coloradensis are the important phase on the Yellowstone, not the actual emergences.
+It should be noted that the spinner falls of coloradensis are the important phase on the Yellowstone, not the actual emergences.
 Populations of coloradensis and hecuba in the northeast streams of Yellowstone are now subject to serious swings in abundance, depending on the yearly waterflows (and, likely, on other, unknown factors).

 Brown Drake: This hatch has disappeared from the Gibbon River.
-Reports of their presence surface now and then, but when I’ve checked them out I’ve found only Gray Drake spinners (which can appear in minor numbers in wet years, and can be mistaken for Brown Drakes by the casual observer).
+Reports of their presence surface now and then, but in checking I’ve only found only Gray Drake spinners (which can appear in minor numbers in wet years, and can be mistaken for Brown Drakes by the casual observer).

 Flavs: The Henry’s Fork remains the bastion of Flavs, though their numbers have decreased there.
-We no longer see Flav hatches on the Firehole, Yellowstone, or the Madison below Quake, the hatch had gone missing for many years, but in 2020 there were fishable emergences during July.
+We no longer see Flav hatches on the Firehole or Yellowstone.
+On the Madison below Quake, the hatch had gone missing for many years, but in 2020 there were fishable emergences during July.
 This now seems as though that was an aberration, not a return to earlier times.

-Gray Drake: Less prevalent on Slough Creek and the Yellowstone, but still important.
+Gray Drake: Far less prevalent on Slough Creek and the Yellowstone, but still important.
 In wet years, Siphlonurus continues as a major hatch on the lower Henry’s Fork.